FAIRMONT SPEEDWAY

 article about the competition with Pico

 In between the two Fairmont eras is one instance where the Vermont State Fair in Rutland, Vermont had stock cars from Lebanon Valley perform.
-This was no easy feat considering how dangerous the old horse track was.
+This was no easy feat considering how dangerous the old Vermont State Fair horse track was.
 After several serious injuries during various stock car shows, the fair no longer allowed cars to race there.
 But that visit by the LV cars that year did more to lay promotional groundwork for CJ Richards than anything else could have.
 CLICK HERE to see a page on that show.

-PHASE I: FAIRMONT PARK MOTOR SPEEDWAY
+PHASE I: FAIRMONT RACEWAY IMAGES

 Gene

 Tatro, Gene started out in the 1950's driving tracks like Fairmont, Pico, and even Stateline.
-This may have been like his cars of that era. |
+This may have been like his cars of that era.

 Steve